mnr/writing-wip/dimensions_living_book/Bingo.md

 #### The Caller

 Qualities of a good bingo caller include enunciation, volume, and pacing.
 This is much like an auctioneer, but slower.
-There is such a thing as lightning bingo---but not here.
+There is such a thing as lightning bingo—but not here.

 Ideally, the caller will draw a ball from the bucket, then call out the number clearly and carefully, pause, repeat the letter and number, place the ball in the matrix, pause, shuffle the balls, and draw another.